LucasDelfino92/morrowindsharp/setup.md

 C:\Games\Morrowind Sharp
 ```

-> ⚠️ Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder. **Mod Organizer 2** will fail to register your installed mods.
+> ⚠️ Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder.
+Mod Organizer 2 will fail to register your installed mods.

 ### Cleaning up your GOG installation

+The GOG release of Morrowind shipped with files that are of no use to the average player.
+These files are not necessary and do nothing but clutter up your installation.
+Some of the files we will delete are the official plugins Bethesda released for Morrowind.
+These are to be considered low quality mods, with some having received a rework from fans to make them actually worth your while. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins)

-Delete the following from your **Morrowind\Data Files** folder:
+All said, delete the following from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:

 - The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
 - All **.esp** files.
 There should be 8 of them, corresponding to the 8 official plugins.
 - All **.txt** files.
 There should be 8 of them, corresponding to the 8 official plugins.

-This will free about 700 MBs of space from your Morrowind installation.
-You should now have only five folders (Fonts, Music, Sound, Splash, Video), three BSAs (Bloodmoon.bsa, Morrowind.bsa, Tribunal.bsa) and their corresponding .esms (Bloodmoon.esm, Morrowind.esm, Tribunal.esm).
+Your Data Files folder should now look like this.

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Data%20Files.png)

-> ℹ️ Most of the removed files were already stored in the larger BSA files, while the official plugins Bethesda released for Morrowind were removed because of their dubious quality and implementation. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).

-# MORROWIND CODE PATCH
+# UTILITIES AND TOOLS

+## Preamble

+In order to address a handful of issues with the Morrowind program (Morrowind.exe), and improve the visual fidelity of our game, we will install a number of tools.

+In addition, we will install a mod manager to help us keep our mods organized, and a series of additional tools to help us fix conflicts between our mods to get our install running as smoothly as possible.

+## Morrowind Code Patch

 [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510?tab=files)
 Directly patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
 It is a must-have utility for anyone who plays Morrowind, and should be the first utility you ever install.